sphinx-doc/sphinx/Doc-26/c-api/newtypes.rst

    .. data:: Py_TPFLAGS_HAVE_GC

       This bit is set when the object supports garbage collection.
 If this bit is set, instances must be created using :cfunc:`PyObject_GC_New` and destroyed using :cfunc:`PyObject_GC_Del`.
-More information in section XXX about garbage collection.
-This bit also implies that the GC-related fields :attr:`tp_traverse` and :attr:`tp_clear` are present in the type object; but those fields also exist when :const:`Py_TPFLAGS_HAVE_GC` is clear but :const:`Py_TPFLAGS_HAVE_RICHCOMPARE` is set.
+More information in section :ref:`supporting-cycle-detection`.
+This bit also implies that the GC-related fields :attr:`tp_traverse` and :attr:`tp_clear` are present in the type object; but those fields also exist when :const:`Py_TPFLAGS_HAVE_GC` is clear but
+      :const:`Py_TPFLAGS_HAVE_RICHCOMPARE` is set.